 There are conservative standards of dress and behaviour in Ghana and you should take care not to offend.
 If in doubt seek local advice.

 Gay and lesbian travellers should be aware that homosexual acts are illegal in Ghana.
 Open displays of affection by same sex couples, especially in rural communities, should be avoided.
 See our LGBTI travellers page .

 Information for dual nationals

-While the government of Ghana recognises dual nationality, officials may place restrictions on the ability of Australian officials to provide consular assistance to Australian/Ghanaian dual nationals if they are detained or arrested.
+While the government of Ghana recognises dual nationality, authorities may place restrictions on the ability of Australian officials to provide consular assistance to Australian/Ghanaian dual nationals if they are detained or arrested.

 Australian/Ghanaian dual nationals may be liable for civil/military obligations.
-Before travel, Australian/Ghanaian dual nationals should check with the nearest Embassy or Consulate of Ghana .
+Before travel, Australian/Ghanaian dual nationals should check with the High Commission of Ghana .
 A dual nationality card is available from the Ghana Ministry of Interior.

 Our Dual nationals page provides further information.